Dusting can be such a chore at times. It can feel like no matter how much you’re dusting, it’s never enough.

 You might’ve seen the smart, slimy cleaning tool made specifically for cleaning keyboards and remote controls.
-However, you actually don’t need to purchase a product like this if you already have slime in the house.
-You can also make your own slime using borax, warm water, glue and food coloring.
+However, you don’t need to purchase a product like this if you already have slime in the house.
+You can also make your own slime using borax, warm water, glue, and food coloring.

-All you have to do is press the slime down on the keyboard, lift it slowly and watch all of the dirt and dust be removed.
+All you have to do is press the slime down on the keyboard, lift it slowly, and watch all the dirt and dust disappear.
 You can easily use this hack to clean your phone or remote control.